 One of our other posts covers All About Boutique Hotels in Pictures detailing the various aspects and definition of Boutique Hotels.

 Boutique Hospitality is not something new to the hospitality industry.
 Boutique is a word that adds creativity and variety to the hotel industry.

 Boutique Hotels are also trying to bring the consumers back to the hotel industry that it seems to lose to apartment-sharing websites like Airbnb.

 Boutique Hotels have acknowledged that there is a big market to explore in the smaller US cities and the Tier 2 cities around the world.

-For the longest time, boutique hotel operators put their attention on big cities in the hopes to give business or personal travellers something different.
+For the longest time, boutique hotel operators put their attention to big cities in the hopes to give the business or personal travellers something different.

 Charlestowne Hotels currently operates and manages close to 15 boutique hotels, with plans to open a 30-room hotel called Collector in St. Augustine, Fla., a 65-rooms hotel in Bristol, Va. and a 41-room hotel in Clemson, S.C.

 Charlestowne Vice President of Business Development Larry Spelts said there’s a lot of civic pride for smaller towns to have boutique hotels.